 Single 'quotation marks' are used for text and titles and double "quotation marks" only for quotes-withinquotes.
+The smartquotes function on your word processor should be switched on as this allows for differentiation between open and close quotation marks by the printer.
 Long quotations are set in the Proceedings thus:

-...this is a long quotation; note that there are no quotation marks and that the text is indented.
+this is a long quotation; note that there are no quotation marks and that the text is indented.
 Authors can use any method of formatting this, as none will survive transfer to printer and the Editor will have to fiddle with it anyway.
 Note that the reference should appear at the end of the quotation.
-(Barclay 2001, 23)
+(Barclay archaic 'long' form of S; thus 'house', not 'houfe' formerly interchangeable I and J; thus 'item', not jtem' formerly interchangeable forms U and V; thus 'house' not 'hovse' obsolete letter yogh; thus 'yards' not zards' Anglo-Saxon letter thorn, thus 'the' not 'ye' 'ff' at the beginning of a word (ie as a form of capital F), thus 'Fife' not 'ffife'

 Archaic letter forms, in quotations from documentary sources, should be represented by the phonetic or orthographic modern equivalents, as appropriate.
-Common examples include the following:
+Common examples include the following